imhicihu/Bibliographical-hybrid-mobile-app/README.md

      - [Homebrew](https://brew.sh/)
      - [Gulp](https://gulpjs.com) (javascript task automatization)
 * Database configuration
      - The bibliographic data is converted to _.CSV_ in UTF-8 format. ~~(There are some cyrillic issues, fixed up to now).
 This is a _must_ condition for proper rendering and meet the rigid deadlines of the iOS ecosystem.~~ Meanwhile, some bibliographic [repository](https://bitbucket.org/imhicihu/databases-repositories) projects related with this one, can be seen [here](https://bitbucket.org/imhicihu/database-on-mobile-device).
-That _in-house_ solution evolved, and that data leverage this repository, hence this app.
+That _in-house_ solution evolved, and that data leverage this repository, hence this app
 * How to run tests
      - Soon on the ~~AppStore~~ and Google Play.
-Meanwhile, some work-around project [(ISKM2017)](https://bitbucket.org/imhicihu/iskm2017) can be [visited](http://www.imhicihu-conicet.gob.ar/iskm2017/) and the ISKM2017 companion app can be downloaded [here](https://play.google.com/store/apps/details?id=com.iskm2017.app_120833_124594&hl=es).
+Meanwhile, some work-around project [(ISKM2017)](https://bitbucket.org/imhicihu/iskm2017) can be [visited](http://www.imhicihu-conicet.gob.ar/iskm2017/) and the ISKM2017 companion app can be downloaded [here](https://play.google.com/store/apps/details?id=com.iskm2017.app_120833_124594&hl=es)
      ![4097326788-iskm2017.png](https://bitbucket.org/repo/5qRy4oR/images/1965449092-4097326788-iskm2017.png)
 * Deployment instructions
      - Preliminarily, our instructions can be seen [here](https://bitbucket.org/imhicihu/bibliographical-hybrid-mobile-app/src/master/Deployment%20(checklist).md)